bhavirdy/turnaround-time-and-waiting-time-script/README.md

 The following Python script utilizes data from a .txt file, exported from an operating system simulator, to calculate the average turnaround time and average waiting time for a set of processes.

+Waiting time defined as: the total time spent in the READY  state (not WAITING)

+Turnaround time defined as: the time at the TERMINATED state - time it first arrive in READY state

 Sample data provided in the .txt files:

 PID, STATE, MODE, START TIME, END TIME, PROGRAM